Digital Transformation Weekly: How ingrained is digital within the DNA of public sector organisations?

 That was what we wanted to find out with our recent survey.
 We spoke to over 90 central government departments and agencies to see whether they had the right skills and structures for digital success.

 Although the majority of the respondents have started some sort of digital transformation, many are still only seeing partial progress.
 The survey also highlighted the importance of people in the digital transformation journey.

 We will publish the complete survey findings soon, including analysis, insights and recommendations.

-Get in touch if you would like to get a copy of the report once it's published, or come to our exclusive event 'Putting Digital in Your DNA — A Public Sector Roundtable' where we will unveil the report.
+Get in touch if you would like to get a copy of the report once it’s published.

 How IKEA is automating and digitising everything

 You can always trust IKEA to be at forefront of innovation.
 The Swedish retailer revolutionised the flatpack furniture industry and is always looking at ways to get a lead in the market.